 I have a confession to make.
 I had all but forgotten my wok skills.
 I lost my wok in one of many moves.
 I settled in to married life steps from Chinatown’s Paifang (gate) and it just always seemed easier to go to a restaurant than to get another wok, season it, then chop, prep, clean.
-It wasn’t until I began guiding tours through Chinatown with Boston Food Tours and launched my own cooking instruction business (Kitchen Confidence) that I realized I needed to get back to actually cooking with a wok and teaching others to do so as well.
+It wasn’t until I began guiding tours through Chinatown and launched my own cooking instruction business that I realized I needed to get back to actually cooking with a wok and teaching others to do so as well.
 I can’t tell you how pleased I am to be back at it.
 I have Grace Young’s brilliant Stir-Frying to the Sky’s Edge to thank for it.
 Click book to buy.

 Five Steps to Wok Star Status